julon/vue-moment-lib/README.md

 > A Vue.js 2.0 MomentJS library

 > Make momentjs available in your template and Vue instance.
-Since it just try to map raw js function, api is mostly same as[momentjs.com](https://momentjs.com/docs).
+Since it just try to map raw js function, api is mostly same as [momentjs.com](https://momentjs.com/docs).
 Making it easier to use in your Vue.js projects.

 > It added moment parse api as filters, component and vue instance moment functions mapping.